-One of my Sew Like a Pro™ members posed the question:
+One of my Sew Like a Pro™ members posed the question on how to avoid overwhelm when choosing a dress:

 “There are thousands of design ideas out there.
 How do I make a decision for myself or my daughter without getting overwhelmed by all the options?”